 We’ve all experienced it – the little creature that haunts your nightmares scuttles across the floor into a before unseen crevice that leads to eternal darkness.
 Every attempt is made from then on out to stay away from that section of the house.
 A pest like this can cause major problems for homeowners, and in turn property managers seeking to provide guests with the highest quality experience, they can get.
 There are experienced professionals out there who do pristine work if the infestation gets too far out of control.
 In this situation, linking up with a cleaner may be the best bet.
 However, you may be a frugal homeowner looking to curb some of the premiums these services charge.
 There are ways you can learn to manage these pest problems on your own properly.
 Here are the basic tips for the most common pests homeowners run into.

 Pest #1: Ants

-This pest is the most common one a homeowner will run into as they are the smallest, with the highest population, and easiest access to what they want.
+This pest is the most common one a homeowner will run into as they are the smallest, with the highest population and most accessible access to what they want.
 As such, they are the most simple to deal with.
 Most ants are drawn to the carelessness that we may tend to exhibit.
-The best thing you can do is keep all areas of your property clean.
+The best thing you can do is to keep all areas of your property clean.
 First and foremost, the kitchen.
-Open food and water sources are the biggest attractors of ants, so make sure to clean the dishes, countertops, refrigerator and floor periodically.
-Identify where the ants will congregate, and cut off their routes to entry.
+Open food and water sources are the biggest attractors of ants, so make sure to clean the dishes, countertops, refrigerator, and floor periodically.
+Identify where the ants will congregate and cut off their routes to entry.